opensearch-project/documentation-website/_dashboards/discover/dql.md

 ---
 layout: default
-title: Dashboards Query Language
+title: Dashboards Query Language (DQL)
-parent: Discover
-nav_order: 40
+nav_order: 130
 redirect_from:
   - /dashboards/dql/
 ---

-# Dashboards Query Language
+# Dashboards Query Language (DQL)

-Dashboards Query Language (DQL) is a simple text-based query language for filtering data in OpenSearch Dashboards.
+DQL is a simple text-based query language for filtering data in OpenSearch Dashboards.
 Similar to [Query DSL]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/index), DQL uses an HTTP request body.
 For example, to display your site visitor data for a host in the United States, you would enter `geo.dest:US` in the search field, as shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dql-interface.png" alt="Search term using DQL toolbar in Dashboard" width="500">